Rākei-hikuroa: Later life and legacy

-After the Battle of Nukutaurua, Rākei-hikuroa, his son Taraia, and Te Aomatarahi led his people onward to Hawke’s Bay, where they took control of the region and launched raids into the Wairarapa.
+After the Battle of Nukutaurua, Rākei-hikuroa, his son Taraia, and Te Aomatarahi led his people onward to Hawke’s Bay, pursuing Rakai-weriweri, one of the men of Kahuparore, who had escaped.
+They first pursued him to Nuhaka, but he escaped again.
+Then they followed the coast, passing the mouths of the Wairoa and Mohaka Rivers until they came to the village of Pukuwheke at the mouth of the Aropaoanui River, where Rakai-weriweri had taken refuge.
+Taraia captured the village and killed Rakai-weriweri.
+This was called the Battle of Waikoukou.
+Then they took control of the region and launched raids into the Wairarapa.

 Several generations after Rākei-hikuroa’s death, another chieftain, Kahutapere II, along with his sons Te Rangiapungangana, Te Anau, and Wharekotore, led a force to Tarawera to get revenge for the treatment of Tūpurupuru’s bones.
 He conquered the villages of Toropapa, Te Kupenga, Tahau, Urutomo, Matairangi, and Tūpurupuru and made the descendants of Kahuparoro flee towards Taupō.
 To commemorate the success, he named the captured region Ngapua a Rākei-hikuroa (the bloom of Rākei-hikuroa).
 Eventually he was succeeded as paramount chief by Te Hikawera, great-grandson of Rākei-hikuroa.

 Family and descendants

-Rākei-hikuroa married Turoimata, Pāpāuma, Ruarauhanga, and Mahumokai, as well as Hine-te-raraku and Te Orāpa, daughters of his cousin Kahunoke, with whom he had at least nineteen children.
+Rākei-hikuroa married Turoimata, Pāpāuma, Ruarauhanga, and Mahumokai, as well as Hine-te-raraku and Te Orāpa, daughters of his cousin Kahunoke, and had at least nineteen children.
 After Rākei-hikuroa's death, an enduring feud developed between the descendants of Pāpāuma (Te Hika a Pāpāuma) and the descendants of Ruarauhanga (Te Hika a Ruarauhanga).